mschae16/byob/documentation/PUT-port-usage.md

 ***

 ## Requires authentication
-This endpoint requires the user to have submitted their email and app name.
+This endpoint requires the user to have submitted their email and application name.
 In order to put to the database, the user must have an email issued by Turing School of Software and Design ending in `@turing.io`.
 This will create a JSON Web Token with administrative access that will be used to authenticate the user.

 ***

 ## Parameters
-This endpoint will accept a Jason Web Token query parameter in the url
+This endpoint will accept a JSON Web Token query parameter in the url

     /api/v1/port-usage/:id?token=(jwt goes here)

 **id** - This endpoint must contain an id that associates it with a specific port

 ***